Tribe and environmental groups urge Wisconsin officials to rule against relocating pipeline

 They also argued that Enbridge has a poor safety record, pointing to a rupture in Enbridge’s Line 6B in southern Michigan in 2010 that released 800,000 gallons (about 3 million liters) of oil into the Kalamazoo River system.

 Supporters countered that the reroute could create hundreds of jobs for state construction workers and engineers.
-The pipeline delivers energy across the region and there’s no feasible alternatives to the reroute proposal, Emily Pritzkow, executive director of the Wisconsin Building Trades Council, said during the hearing.
+The pipeline delivers energy across the region, and there are no feasible alternatives to the reroute proposal, Emily Pritzkow, executive director of the Wisconsin Building Trades Council, said during the hearing.

+Enbridge spokesperson Juli Kellner said in an email to The Associated Press on Thursday evening that the most likely effect construction might have is increased sediment in waterways, which she said would dissipate within days of construction ending.

+Millions of customers across the upper Midwest rely on the pipeline for energy, she said.
+The line has operated safely on the Bad River reservation since 1953, and the likelihood of a spill is remote, Kellner said.

 The company has only about two years to complete the reroute.
 U.S. District Judge William Conley last summer ordered Enbridge to shut down the portion of pipeline crossing the reservation within three years and pay the tribe more than $5 million for trespassing.
 An Enbridge appeal is pending in a federal appellate court in Chicago.